 There are three different procurement card options available for faculty and staff; each option best suited for different needs.
 The three options include two different kinds of Procurement cards: Procurement Travel (PT) card and Procurement/Supply (P) card.
 The third option is a personal liability, or, Corporate Travel card.

 A PT card is set up for categories of merchants and commodities related to travel expenses.

-Examples appropriate PT card tranactions:
+Examples of appropriate PT card transactions: